 Because it is ad-free, the Correspondent does not have to think about target groups or tailor its content to please, for instance, well-heeled readers between the ages of 25 and 40.
 Instead, anyone who subscribes to the vision and mission of the Correspondent is welcome to join.
 The Correspondent sees its readers as curiosity-driven individuals who cannot be reduced to demographics.

 The Correspondent does not pretend to constitute a substitute for existing, mainstream media; rather, it intends to supplement traditional media, filling a gap in the current news landscape by looking beyond the daily news grind.
 Being an addition rather than a replacement, the Correspondent will happily collaborate with other outlets if such collaboration seems fruitful and worthwhile.

 The Correspondent is a digital medium available on computer, tablet and smartphone; in time, the Correspondent will also offer apps for Android, iOS and other operating systems.
 Sharing articles with non-members will be possible to a limited extent.
 The precise form and capabilities take shape through ongoing experimentation, as the Correspondent works with design agency Momkai to develop the platform to best serve online journalism.

-Targeting a young, highly educated audience, under Rob's guidance nrc.next reached a paid circulation of 75,000 and a daily reach of 350,000, making it the most successful among new newspapers in Europe.
+Under Rob's guidance, nrc.next reached a paid circulation of 75,000 and a daily reach of 350,000, making it the most successful among new newspapers in Europe.

 With his outspoken views on the role of news in modern society, published in his many columns and articles and several books, Rob has attracted a large and dedicated following.
 This support helped him to put his ideas into practice in founding the Correspondent, where he serves as Editor in Chief.